-On August 11, 2000, the President signed Executive Order 13166: Improving Access to Service for Persons with Limited English Proficiency, to clarify Title VI of the Civil Rights Act of 1964.
+On August 11, 2000, the President of the United States signed Executive Order 13166: Improving Access to Service for Persons with Limited English Proficiency, to clarify Title VI of the Civil Rights Act of 1964.
 Its purpose was to ensure accessibility to programs and services to eligible persons who are not proficient in the English language.